cytoscape/cytoscape-manual/docs/Creating_Networks.md

 -   Click **Enter** to start the search.

--   In the CyNDEx2 Browser dialog, click a network's **Import** button to load it into Cytoscape.
+-   In the CyNDEx2 Browser dialog, click a network's **Import** button to load it into Cytoscape and visualize it.
 When you have finished loading networks, dismiss the dialog box.

 ![ndex_table.png](_static/images/Creating_Networks/ndex_table.png)